typelevel/cats-effect/site/src/main/tut/datatypes/io.md

 `IO` cancellation does NOT work like that, as thread interruption in Java is inherently *unsafe, unreliable and not portable*!

+Next subsections describe cancellation-related operations in more depth.

 ### Building cancelable IO tasks